TK's Reviews

 Taste

 It’s almost not worth reviewing, given the legendary status of this place.
-One of the top pints anywhere and, after eight or so, it keeps on giving.
+One of the top pints anywhere and, after eight in a night, it keeps on giving.
+Always a fine crowd.
+It’s Glasnevin, so if you see a tourist, they’re in the know.

 4.9